JeffJerseyCow/jeffjerseycow.github.io/_posts/2018-12-18-what-are-the-got-and-plt.md

 layout: post
 title: "What are the GOT and PLT? — Part 1"
 date: 2017-12-18
 description: What exactly are the GOT and PLT?
-They are an intuitive solution to a diffcult problem that is seldom explained in an understandable way — until now.
+They are an intuitive solution to a difficult problem that is seldom explained in an understandable way — until now.
 share: true
 tags:
     plt